Your First Week

 - If you don't see the icons, go to the Time & Pay Portal, click on the Self Service (PeopleSoft) tab and follow the instructions in the yellow box to clear your cache

-You will now have access to most government websites, but there are a few such as the Learning Centre and the Hiring Centre that will take an overnight refresh before you will be able to access them.
-If you get any error responses during this process, contact AskMyHR.
+You'll now have access to most government websites, but there are a few that'll take an overnight refresh before you'll be able to access them, such as the Learning Centre and the Hiring Centre.
+If you get any errors during this process, contact AskMyHR.